Matrix Algebras with a Certain Compression Property I: Structure Theory for Matrix Algebras

 \section{Structure Theory for Matrix Algebras}

-In \S2 and \S3, we introduced several families of unital algebras admitting the idempotent compression property.
+In \S\ref{Section: Examples}, we introduced several families of unital algebras admitting the idempotent compression property.
 By Proposition~\ref{equivalent conditions for compressibility prop}, any algebra obtained by applying a transposition or similarity to one of these algebras also enjoys the idempotent compression property.
 It becomes interesting to ask whether or not this list is exhaustive.
-That is, is every unital idempotent compressible subalgebra of $\mm_n$ transpose similar to one of the algebras from $\S2$ or $\S3$?
+That is, is every unital idempotent compressible subalgebra of $\mm_n$ transpose similar to one of the idempotent compressible algebras we have encountered up to this point?
 In order to decide whether or not additional examples exist, it will be necessary to establish a systematic approach to listing the unital subalgebras of $\mm_n$.
-Thus, this section will be devoted to recording a few key results on the structure theory for matrix algebras over $\cc$.
+Thus, this section will be devoted to recording a few key results concerning the structure theory for matrix algebras over $\cc$.
 The primary reference for this section is \cite{LMMRWedderburn}.

 Perhaps the most important result in this vein is the following theorem of Burnside \cite{Burnside}, which states that the only irreducible subalgebra of $\mm_n$ is the entire matrix algebra $\mm_n$ itself.
+See \cite{LomonosovRosenthal} for a simple proof. \begin{thm}[Burnside's Theorem]